cembeceriklier/tic-tac-toe/README.md

 # XOX Game (Tic-Tac-Toe)

-## Proje Hakkında
+## About the Project
-XOX Game, klasik bir iki oyunculu oyun olan Tic-Tac-Toe'yu (X ve O ile oynanan) içeren basit bir projedir.
-Oyun, oyuncuların sırayla 3x3'lük bir tahtada X veya O işaretlerini yerleştirerek kazanmayı amaçladığı eğlenceli bir deneyim sunar.
+XOX Game is a simple project that features Tic-Tac-Toe, a classic two-player game played with X and O marks.
+The game offers an enjoyable experience where players take turns placing X or O symbols on a 3x3 board with the goal of winning.

-## Özellikler
+## Features
-- İki oyunculu mod
+- Two-player mode
-- Normal ve Hard zorluk seviyeleri
+- Normal and Hard difficulty levels
-- Basit ve kullanıcı dostu arayüz
+- Simple and user-friendly interface
-- Hızlı oyun döngüsü
+- Fast game cycle

-## Teknolojiler
+## Technologies
 - HTML
 - CSS
 - JavaScript

-## Kurulum
+## Installation
-1. Bu repository'yi klonlayın:
+1. Clone this repository:

     ```bash
     git clone https://github.com/cembeceriklier/xoxGame.git
     cd xoxGame
     ```

-2. Bağımlılıkları yükleyin:
+2. Install dependencies:

     ```bash
     npm install
     ```

-3. Geliştirme sunucusunu başlatın:
+3. Start the development server:

     ```bash
     npm run dev